NicholasTD07/blog-posts/swift/redux-in-swift-pt-1.md

 - in Xcode Playground or,
 - in commond line by running `swift path/to/your-file`,

-the file should run without any problem.
+the file should run without any problem which indicates all the assert (tests) passes.

 ```swift
 struct Increase: ActionType { }